The origin of the coherent radio flash potentially associated with GRB 201006A: How confident is the association?

 where $R_{\rm FRB, sGRB}$ is the rate of FRBs from sGRBs, $R_{\rm FRB}$ is the rate of FRB-like events detected by LOFAR, $R_{\rm sGRB}$ is the rate of short gamma-ray bursts detected by \textit{Swift}, and $T_{\rm obs}$ is the co-observing time i.e., the window of time searched for every event.

-The rate of FRB-like transients per year out to a redshift of $0.58$ in LOFAR is $\unit[2.2 \times 10^{6}]{yr^{-1}}$~\citep{terVeen2019}, while the rate of sGRBs observable by \textit{Swift} is $\unit[10]{yr^{-1}}$.
+The rate of FRB-like transients per year out to a redshift of $0.58$ in LOFAR is $\unit[2.2 \times 10^{6}]{yr^{-1}}$, Following the LOFAR upper limit on FRB-like transients of $\unit[134]{Gpc^{-3}day^{-1}}$\citep{terVeen2019}, while the rate of sGRBs observable by \textit{Swift} is $\unit[10]{yr^{-1}}$.
 Conservatively (for the purposes of this calculation) assuming that all short gamma-ray bursts progenitors can produce FRB-like emission and a $T_{\rm obs} = \unit[2]{hrs}$ co-observing time~\citep{rowlinson23} gives a prior odds of $2\times 10^{-3}$, i.e., \textit{a priori} one in approximately $500$ coincident events would be from the same astrophysical source, with a chance coincidence approximately $500$ times more likely than a real coincidence.

 This above calculation is based only on \textit{a priori} knowledge and excludes the other observed properties of \grb{} and the potentially associated radio flash, which could raise or further decrease the confidence of this association.
 For example, a potential overlap in the properties of the radio flash and \grb{} such as the distance and progenitor properties, could raise or decrease the coincidence significance of this event~\citep[see][for details]{Sarin2022_nemo, Sarin2023_missed}.
 However, without detailed models of estimating such properties from the sGRB or radio emission, we leave such considerations to future work.
 Instead, we now turn towards theoretical considerations for the nature of the radio flash's origin, assuming the radio flash and sGRB are indeed correctly associated.